citp/privacy-policy-historical/m/mo/mon/moneyextra.com.md

-> *The following text is extracted and transformed from the moneyextra.com privacy policy that was archived on 2005-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051217005317id_/http%3A//www.moneyextra.com/legal/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the moneyextra.com privacy policy that was archived on 2006-05-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060506180259id_/http%3A//www.moneyextra.com/legal/privacy.html) for the most accurate reproduction.*

 # Privacy of your Information - Money extra

 Your privacy is very important to us.

-Accordingly, we have put in place measures to ensure that any personal information or data that we obtain from you in connection with the Moneyextra website ("Website") is processed in accordance with the accepted principles of good information handling.
+Accordingly, we have put in place measures to ensure that any personal information or data that we obtain from you in connection with the AWD Moneyextra website ("Website") is processed in accordance with the accepted principles of good information handling.

 ### What data do we hold about you?

 We hold the personal data provided by you during the voluntary registration process to tailor our service to your specific interests and requirements.
 We also hold the personal data provided by you in relation to certain services on the Website (such as the Portfolio Manager), so that you do not need to re-enter this data when you next require the service.
 Clearly, the more complete and accurate the personal data we hold about you, the better our service will be.

 We only hold your personal data where you have been issued with a personalised user name and password.
 These are unique to each registered user.
 You should take great care of them and keep them safe at all times.

 ### Where is your data stored?

-Moneyextra is a trading name of Chase de Vere Financial Solutions plc, which is the registered data controller of your personal data for the purposes of the Data Protection Act 1998.
+AWD Moneyextra is a trading name of AWD Moneyextra Limited, which is the registered data controller of your personal data for the purposes of the Data Protection Act 1998.

 All personal data provided by you are held securely and in confidence by us in our computerised records.
 You have a right to inspect the data we hold about you at any time.
 If you wish to do so, you should write to our Data Protection Officer whose details are set out below.
 If anything in the data is inaccurate or out-of-date, let us know and we will amend our records.